Blog

 When Lupus Quietly Changes Everything Inside You

-You wake up with a body that already feels behind It doesn’t matter how long you slept.
+It doesn’t matter how long you slept.
 Your arms still feel heavy.
 Your legs resist the floor.
 The sun hits your skin differently now.
 It’s too much.
 Too sharp.
 You pull the curtain back, slowly.
 Even the light feels personal.
-Even the light feels personal…
+Even the light feels personal The shower helps—sometimes.
+Water moves over joints that no longer…

 Read more